timokoessler/easy-ocsp/README.md

 ### Get cert urls

 You can use the `getCertUrls` function to get the URLs of the OCSP responder and the issuer certificate of a certificate.
-This is exctracted from the certificate's `authorityInfoAccess` extension:
+This is extracted from the certificate's `authorityInfoAccess` extension:

 ```typescript
 import { getCertUrls } from 'easy-ocsp';